GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-production.md

     ```

 2. In Cloudwatch, look up OTP requests to those fingerprints.
 It helps to have an approximate date
-   this user was active to help narrow down the Cloudwatch search timeframe.
+   this user was active to help narrow down the Cloudwatch search time frame.

    ```cloudwatch
    fields